Conservation Decisions Postdoctoral Research Fellow – Carleton University

 Skills and Qualifications

-- PhD in the area of ecology, applied mathematics, statistics, economics, environmental policy, geography or a related discipline.
-(Essential)
+- PhD in the area of applied ecology, applied mathematics, environmental economics, environmental policy, statistics or a related discipline.
+(Essential, with exceptions for expert Indigenous knowledge plus significant research experience)

 - Expert knowledge in one or more aspects of biodiversity conservation and/or environmental decision science (Essential)